pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 Again the code above is pretty self explanatory.
 We get the context.
 We ask the system what the preferred canvas format is.
 This will be something either `"rgba8unorm"` or `"bgra8unorm"`.
-It's not really that important what it is but query it instead of specifying it will make things fastest for the user's system.
+It's not really that important what it is but by querying it it will make things fastest for the user's system.

 We pass that into the webgpu canvas context by calling `configure`.
 We pass in the `device`, the `format`, and an `alphaMode` which can be either `"opaque"` or